Error: Contact form not found.

 Trekking from Santa Maria to Santa Teresa

-You will awaken around 6:30 am to the aroma of the finest indigenous coffee.
-After breakfast, you will begin your trek.
+You will wake up around 6:30 am to the aroma of the finest indigenous coffee.
+After breakfast, we begin our trek.
 The path will progressively steepen until you arrive at a family restaurant in Santa Rosa where you’ll stop for refreshments.
-You’ve move on to a rest stop where you can lie in hammocks as you admire the surrounding coca plantations.
-Afterwards, you’ll continue on a short path to the original Inca Trail.
-As did the Incas centuries before you, you’ll trek along a path for just over two hours to the small town of Quellomayo.
+You will move on to a rest stop where you can lie in hammocks as you admire the surrounding coca plantations.
+Afterward, you’ll continue on a short path to the original Inca Trail.
+As the Incas did centuries before, you’ll trek along a path for just over two hours to the small town of Quellomayo.
 Here, you’ll stop for a well-deserved lunch.
 From Quellomayo, it’s just a short trek to Rio Vilcanota, which will lead you to the famous hot springs of Colcamayo.
-Your body will thank you as you soak in the relaxing, therapeutic properties of the medicinal waters which are nestled between mountains.
+Your body will thank you as you soak in the relaxing, therapeutic properties of the medicinal waters which are nestled between the mountains.
 Here, you can enjoy the hot springs and relax your muscles in these natural settings.
-Then it’s off to the town of Santa Teresa for dinner and then to your hostel where you’re sure to get a good night’s rest after wading in the thermal baths.
+Then we carry on our hike to the town of Santa Teresa for dinner and then to your hostel where you’re sure to get a good night’s rest after wading in the thermal baths.

 Trekking from Santa Teresa to Aguas Calientes

-After being served breakfast around 7 am, you will trek to Collpani, a small valley with a river of the same name.
-This river is a source of fresh water to Santa Teresa.
-Continuing from here hiking by the banks of the Urubamba River, observing few agriculture fields with corn and other tropical fruits.
-In some season of the year, it is possible to see some locals farming the fields and collecting fruits.
-Sometimes it is possible to join them.
+After being served breakfast around 7:00 am, you will trek to Collpani, a small valley with a river of the same name.
+This river is one of the sources of freshwater in Santa Teresa.
+Continuing from here, we will be hiking by the banks of the Urubamba River, observing a few agricultural fields with corn and other tropical fruits.
+In some seasons of the year, it is possible to see some locals farming the fields and collecting fruits and joining them.
 After all this adventure, we will stop at a restaurant in Hidroelectrica to have lunch.
-After a delicious meal, we will have a rest and be ready to continue the hike among the train lines for two and a half hours in the middle of the jungle.
-We will enjoy the sound the birds and observe the new flora.
-We arrive in the afternoon at the base of Machu Picchu, Aguas Calientes, also known as Machu Picchu Pueblo.
+After a delicious meal, we have some time to rest and be ready to continue our hike among the train lines for two and a half hours in the middle of the jungle.
+We will enjoy the sound of the birds and observe the different flora.
+We arrive at the base of Machu Picchu, Aguas Calientes, in the afternoon.

-We will bring you to the hostel with hot water and private bathrooms; then we will meet you to enjoy dinner in a local restaurant.
+We will bring you to your hostel with hot water and private bathrooms; then we will meet you to enjoy dinner in a local restaurant.

 Optional activity operated by Cola de Mono:

-ZIPLINING/CANOPY – If you want to you can take this optional activity of Zip line, you will be transported by car to the zip line zone and after the activity you will be also transfer to Hidroelectrica, then continue the hike to Aguas calientes.
+ZIPLINING/CANOPY – If you want to, you can take this optional activity of Zipline.
+For that, you will be transported by car to the zip line zone and after the activity, you will also be transferred to Hidroelectrica, then continue the hike to Aguas Calientes.

-Cola de Mono’s, South America’s highest zip lines!
+Cola de Mono – South America’s highest zip lines!

-Today, you will visit the Incan Citadel of Machu Picchu!
+Today, you will visit the Inca Citadel of Machu Picchu!
 In order to avoid the crowds and be among the first visitors at Machu Picchu, you will depart from your hostel shortly after a very early breakfast.
 After managing to remain hidden throughout the Spanish Conquest, the citadel was rediscovered by American historian Hiram Bingham in 1911.
-Your guide will take you on a tour around the vast ruins for approximately three hours, explaining the historical significance of the various structures built during the time of the Incan Empire (mid-15th century), including: the Main Square, the Royal Quarters, the Temple of the Three Windows, the Circular Towers, the Sacred Sun Dial and the Burial Grounds.
+Your guide will take you on a tour around the vast ruins for approximately three hours, explaining the historical significance of the various structures built during the time of the Inca Empire (mid-15th century), including the Main Square, the Royal Quarters, the Temple of the Three Windows, the Circular Towers, the Sacred Sun Dial, and the Burial Grounds.

 After the guided tour, you will be free to explore the archaeological site on your own.
-If you reserve far enough in advance, you may have the option of hiking up the mountains of Machu Picchu or Huayna Picchu (the one situated behind the citadel in the most commonly taken photos of Machu Picchu).
-They are moderately challenging hikes, but the stunning views from the top are well worth the effort.
-Only 400 entrance tickets are available for each mountain per day, so we highly recommend that you let us know when you book your Inca Jungle Trail trek if you wish to climb one of them.
+If you reserve early enough in advance, you may have the option to hike up the mountains of Machu Picchu or Huayna Picchu (the one situated behind the citadel in the most commonly taken photos of Machu Picchu).
+They are moderately challenging hikes, but the stunning views from the top are worth the effort!
+Only 400 entrance tickets are available for each mountain per day, so we highly recommend that you let us know if you wish to climb one of them when you book your Inca Jungle Trail.
 Tickets for each mountain costs US$ 15.
-Climbing and descending Huayna Picchu, on average, takes 2-3 hours; Machu Picchu can take 3-4 hours.
-Tickets to Huayna Picchu tend to sell out quickly, but don’t be discouraged if they’re sold out during your visit; Machu Picchu mountain may not be as popular to climb, but it is less crowded, and the views are just as beautiful, if not more.
-Should you wait to decide on the day of your visit to Machu Picchu that you want to take on the extra climbing challenge, there are likely to still be Machu Picchu Mountain tickets available for purchase; they usually don’t sell out.
+Climbing and descending Huayna Picchu, on average, takes 2-3 hours; Machu Picchu mountain can take 3-4 hours.
+Tickets to Huayna Picchu tend to sell out quickly, but don’t be discouraged if they’re sold out during your visit; Machu Picchu mountain may not be as popular to climb but it is less crowded and the views are just as beautiful, if not more.
+Should you wait to decide until the day of your visit to Machu Picchu that you want to take on the extra climbing challenge, there are likely to still be Machu Picchu Mountain tickets available for purchase; they usually don’t sell out.

 You may also opt to visit Inti Punku (The Sun Gate) or the Inca Bridge on an unguided walk.
-Inti Punku is the traditional end of the Inca Trail; from the citadel and back, it takes about 1.5 hours.
-To reach the Inca Bridge is about 1 hour there and back.
-After free time, you may either walk back down to the town of Aguas Calientes or you can take the bus which runs on a regular and frequent schedule.
+Inti Punku is the traditional end of the Inca Trail; from the citadel, it takes around 1,5 hours.
+To reach the Inca Bridge, it takes you about 1 hour.
+After your free time, you may either walk back down to the town of Aguas Calientes or you can take the bus which runs on a regular and frequent schedule.
 Before you catch the evening train to Ollantaytambo, you may choose to have a late lunch in town, take a dip in the hot springs (not included), or simply relax and reflect on your amazing experience.
 Our driver will await you in Ollantaytambo to take you back to Cusco.